A Safety Management System is defined in Def Stan 00-056 as:

 13.3.4.
 Maintenance of Safety Management System Documentation

 The Safety Management System defined in the Safety Case must be reviewed and updated so that it correctly reflects the arrangements in place throughout the in-service period.
-For Land Systems, the part 3 Safety Case shall be jointly signed by both the Team Leader and the Front Line Command Duty Holder.
+For Land Systems, the part 3 Safety Case shall be jointly signed by both the member of the Project with formally-delegated responsibility for safety and the Front Line Command Duty Holder.

 13.4.
 Required Inputs